Thoughts on Registration

 You should know that in addition to having an assigned academic adviser, students can avail themselves of help from the professional academic counselors in the Office of Academic Advising.
 The Academic Bulletin will help them understand requirements for majors and minors, and the Course Completion Checklists on the Registrar’s website can also help students keep track of required coursework.

 I will share an anecdote from a former student who used to come see me informally as a thinking partner.
 This student had struggled a little at Wake and one of their parents was trying to be helpful and suggested the student take a particular course in art history, as their student had liked art in high school.
-The way this course had been set up (it was a lot of memorization, which the parent did not realize) did not play to the student’s strengths, and so the parent-recommended course ended up being something that was causing stress, not alleviating stress.
+The art history course ended up requiring a fair amount of memorization, which did not play to the student’s strengths.
+So in this case, the parent-recommended course ended up being something that unintentionally caused stress, rather than alleviated stress.